Holographic S-fold theories at one loop: Going to one loop

 \subsubsection{Anomalous dimension averages}

-Continuing to use \eqref{master-sum} as a master formula inside \eqref{gj}, it is possible to solve for $q(x, y)$ as well.
+Continuing to use \eqref{master-sum} as a master formula inside \eqref{gj}, it is possible to solve for $q^\pm(x, y)$ as well.
 Together with $p(x, y)$, these polynomials permit the extraction of $S_a^{(2, 1)}(n, \bar{h})$ numerators from the spectral density which contain new information.
 Before tabulating them, it is important to note that they will involve a discrete choice between two expressions depending on the parity of the representation $\textbf{R}_a$.
 This can be seen in the result for $\mathcal{S}^{(N)}_{G,1}$ from \eqref{k1-mixing} which is

-When $\textbf{R}_a$ is in the symmetric (anti-symmetric) product of two adjoints, Bose symmetry requires the exchanged spin to be even (odd) which nicely comes out of the Lorentzian inversion formula.
-This in turn forces us to take the upper (lower) sign of \eqref{qs-k1} which reflects the spins that were present in the sum defining the double discontinuity.\footnote{At the previous orders in $1 / c_J$, all data depended on $(-1)^\ell$ only by virtue of whether it was zero or not.
+When $\textbf{R}_a$ is in the symmetric (anti-symmetric) product of two adjoints, Bose symmetry requires the exchanged spin to be even (odd).
+This in turn controls whether or not $\Omega_a^-$ is zero in \eqref{qs-k1}.\footnote{At the previous orders in $1 / c_J$, all data depended on $(-1)^\ell$ only by virtue of whether it was zero or not.
 In this sense, the non-trivial effect of Bose symmetry seen here is analogous to the refined view of S-fold theory space that a one-loop calculation affords.} After repeating the steps above for higher $\mathcal{S}^{(N)}_{G,1}$ and $\mathcal{T}^{(N)}_{G,1}$ theories, a new complication (which is familiar with maximal supersymmetry) rears its head.
 The analogues of \eqref{qs-k1} are

 from \eqref{k2-mixing},

 from \eqref{k3-mixing} and